The 5-mile ride for time is an oxygen depleting, soul-crushing middle distance cardio masterpiece.

 Lift your legs.
 Resting your legs on the pedals creates more resistance for the working leg and the arms.
 Actively pull your knee up to help the pedals turnover with less resistance.

 Posture.
 Keep the chest tall and the butt situated firmly on the seat.
-Standing during the ride is cheating and hunching over restrict your breathing.
+Standing during the ride is cheating and hunching over restricts your breathing.
 Fatigue is notorious for eating away at body posture.
 Stay tall to open the lungs and bring in more oxygen when you need it.

 What’s a good time?…